DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/assignments/wr1.md

 # Edison’s list

-## Due: Wednesday, January 11, 1:00 pm
+## Due: Wednesday, January 10, 1:00 pm

 ## Submit to: D2L

-In an article for the North American Review , Thomas Edison (1878) imagined 10 possible use cases for his new invention of the phonograph :[^1]
+In an article for the North American Review, Thomas Edison (1878) imagined 10 possible use cases for his new invention of the phonograph:[^1]

 1. Letter writing and dictation without the aid of a stenographer.
 2. Phonographic books for the blind.